PoCInnovation/Pool2022/Software/day05/React/README.md

 When you create a React component, you can specify when its states should change.

 This is the magic.
-You no more need to update the Real DOM by hand ! 🪄
+You no more need to update the Real DOM by hand! 🪄

 > Maybe you don't understand why this is awesome.
 It's because you haven't played yet with the Real DOM.\
 > If you want, at the end of the day, build the same application without React.
 Then you will undertand. 👍
 > Here's the [official DOM documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

-**How to use React the right way ?**
+**How to use React the right way?**

-***Build a tree of components !
-Build a React Component for each element of your UI !***
+***Build a tree of components!
+Build a React Component for each element of your UI!***

 Here's an example :
 <div align="center">